Ken Leishman: The Great Gold Heist

-On his most famous heist, Leishman and four accomplices stole almost $385,000 (just over $3.5 million 2023 dollars) in gold bullion being transported by TransAir to Winnipeg where it would be shipped via Air Canada to Ottawa, Ontario.
+On his most famous robbery, Leishman and four accomplices stole almost $385,000 (just over $3.5 million 2023 dollars) in gold bullion being transported by TransAir to Winnipeg where it would be shipped via Air Canada to Ottawa, Ontario.

 While watching aircraft at Winnipeg International Airport as a form of inexpensive entertainment, Leishman had occasionally seen gold shipments from Red Lake being flown into the airport for transport via Air Canada to the mint in Ottawa.
-While incarcerated in Stony Mountain Penitentiary, he formed the basics of the idea.
+While incarcerated in Stony Mountain Institution, he formed the basics of the idea.

-Leishman recruited four people to be accomplices in the heist.
+Leishman recruited four people to be accomplices in the robbery.
 Harry Backlin, a Winnipeg lawyer who had befriended Leishman in Stony Mountain was to provide financial backing.
-John Berry, and Richard Grenkow were recruited to be the ones to actually get the gold, as Leishman was too well known to the police to take the gold himself.
-Grenkow's brother Paul was recruited to go to Red Lake in the guise of a salesman to watch for a large shipment to leave.
+John Berry and Richard Grenkow were recruited to be the ones to actually get the gold, as Leishman was too well known to the police to take the gold himself.
+Grenkow's brother, Paul, was recruited to go to Red Lake in the guise of a salesman to watch for a large shipment to leave.

 In addition to this preparation, Leishman also prepared fake Air Canada coveralls by purchasing some winter coveralls, and stenciling the Air Canada logo onto them.
 Lastly, he acquired some Air Canada waybills from the Air Canada desk at the airport by simply waiting until the desk was unmanned at lunch, and taking what he needed.

 On March 1, 1966, the lookout called Leishman to report a large shipment of gold was being delivered.
 The team put their plan into action.
 Wearing the fake Air Canada coveralls, Rick and John stole one of the Air Canada trucks, and drove to the tarmac to meet the arriving TransAir aircraft carrying the gold shipment.
 Pretending to be Air Canada staff, they explained that there had been a change of plans, as there was a charter flight leaving in an hour, and Air Canada wanted to ship the gold out immediately, rather than waiting on the normal flight.
 As the two were driving an Air Canada truck, had Air Canada uniforms, and had what appeared to be a valid waybill for the shipment, their ruse worked, and the gold was loaded into their truck, and they drove off with the gold.

 The gold was then transferred into Leishman's car, and driven to the house of Harry Backlin, his lawyer, who was on vacation with his family.
 The gold ingots were loaded into his freezer.
-The plan was to leave the gold there overnight, prior to moving it to a farm in Treherne, belonging to Leishman's uncle, but a blizzard on March 3 and 4 prevented them from recovering it.
-Since Backlin had distanced himself from the heist, the gold could not stay there.
+The plan was to leave the gold there overnight, before moving it to a farm in Treherne, belonging to Leishman's uncle, but a blizzard on March 3 and 4 prevented them from recovering it.
+Since Backlin had distanced himself from the robbery, the gold could not stay there.
 Most of the gold bars ended up buried in Backlin's backyard, but were soon unearthed by the local police force who were investigating all of Leishman's suspected associates.